Economics Section 📈 📉

 A feasible set shows the combinations of things that a decision-maker could choose, given the constraints that they face.
 Suppose there are two goods X and Y, with prices \(P_X\) and \(P_Y\).
 The feasible choices that the consumer can make is \(E=P_yY+P_xX \rightarrow Y={E\over {P_x}}-({P_X\over P_Y})\).
 E is the total expense and \(P_x\) X is a spending on good X.

-The feasible set is all points inside the curve, for more of good Y, we decrease good X. The higher good Y is, the higher the marginal product of good X, meaning the opportunity cost of X increases.
+The feasible set is all points inside the curve.
+For more of good Y, we decrease good X. The higher the good Y is, the higher the marginal product of good X, meaning the opportunity cost of X increases.
 If \(P_X\) increases, the slope \(P_X\over P_Y\) increases, making the curve steeper.
-The slope \(P_X\over P_Y\) is the marginal rate of transformation, that is, the rate at which good Y is transformed to good X and Visa Versa.
+The slope \(P_X\over P_Y\) is the marginal rate of transformation, that is, the rate at which good Y is transformed to good X and Vice Versa.
 If income increases budget line goes up.

 We can combine the IC curve and the feasible set to solve the constrained choice problem, that is, how we can do what is best for ourselves given our preferences and limitations, and when things we value are scarce.

 Currently in 2024, R27 is the lowest hourly wage in South Africa.
-This would be the reservation wage, we assume no one will do any work for anything below that.
-Now, the more effort a worker is putting in, the more you have to increase their wage to get more effort out of them, if their effort is low however, a little increase is enough to get more effort out them.
-The slope of this graph is also the marginal rate of transformation, i.e., transforming money to effort vice versa.
+This would be the reservation wage; we assume no one will do any work for anything below that.
+Now, the more effort a worker is putting in, the more you have to increase their wage to get more effort out of them.
+If their effort is low however, a little increase is enough to get more effort out of them.
+The slope of this graph is also the marginal rate of transformation, i.e., transforming money to effort, vice versa.

 Shift in best response function.